hetzneronline/community-content/tutorials/DNS Zonendatei_en.md

 Note: In Robot, it is not possible to create DNS zones for subdomains!
 Here subdomains can only be defined as described in the section "Sub domain".

-For example, a subdomain for the "technology" department of a large company needs to be setup for short-term internal tests.
+For example, a subdomain for the "technology" department of an example company needs to be setup for short-term internal tests.
 The DNS records of the subdomain need to be independent of the entries for the domain `example.com` (hosted at a large and possibly inflexible provider).

 ### Preparing the main domain